 AODA’s accessibility requirements have teeth, so it’s not a good idea to ignore them.
 Failure to comply can result in fines of $50,000 per day or part day for individuals, and fines of up to $100,000 per day or part day for corporations.

-Are there other accessibility laws in Canada that I Need to know about?
+Are there other accessibility laws in Canada that I need to know about?

 Although AODA is Ontario’s main accessibility legislation, it doesn’t replace existing laws that could affect accessibility policy.
-Ontario already has human rights legislation which forbids discrimination against people with disabilities, the Ontario Human Rights Code.
+Ontario already has human rights legislation that forbids discrimination against people with disabilities, the Ontario Human Rights Code.
 AODA could be seen as an addition to this law, so someone who violates AODA could also be reviewed by the Ontario Human Rights Commission.